Robert Trigg: Sentence

 As he was led into court in handcuffs for sentencing, Trigg said "Isaiah 50, verse 11.
 They should be in here, not me.".

 He was sentenced to life imprisonment with a minimum term of 25 years.

+Aftermath

 Thames Valley Police report

 In February 2018 a report by Thames Valley police concluded that Sussex Police "missed opportunities" when investigating the deaths of Caroline Devlin and Susan Nicholson.

+In media

+The case was featured in an episode of '999 Killer on the Line'.

+2021 Inquest

+In 2021, a new inquest regarding the death of Susan Nicholson was held.
+Originally the coroner had intended to have an inquest solely to amend the cause of death from 'accidental' to 'unlawful killing'.
+However a judicial review, launched by Ms Nicholson's parents, ruled that, under Article 2 of the European Convention on Human Rights, a wider inquest should be held.
+The new inquest heard that the police had been called to 13 domestic abuse reports, regarding Trigg.
+The Assistant chief constable Fiona Macpherson, issued an apology "for the failings of the force in relation to the deaths of both Caroline Devlin and Susan Nicholson."